icons8/titanic/readme.md

 The code rewritten by [Denis Alexanov](https://github.com/dhilt), my teacher and guru.
 Thank you!

-Project is produced by Icons, author of the famous icon library, [IconPharm](https://iconpharm.com), and [Sleek Logos](https://sleeklogos.design).
+Project is produced by Icons8, author of the famous icon library, [IconPharm](https://iconpharm.com), and [Sleek Logos](https://sleeklogos.design).

 The code is created by Icons8